-Common signs and symptoms of chronic sinusitis include:
+Common symptoms of chronic sinusitis include:

-- Drainage down the back of the throat (postnasal drainage)
+- Mucus down the back of the throat, known as postnasal drip.

-- Reduced sense of smell and taste
+- Reduced sense of smell and taste.

-Other signs and symptoms can include:
+Other symptoms can include:

-- Ear pain
+- Ear pain.

-- Sore throat
+- Sore throat.

-- Bad breath
+- Bad breath.

 When to see a doctor